-The Chihuahua is generally healthy with relatively few health problems.
-They are a long-lived breed, often living up to 16 years and beyond.
+Actually, the Chihuahua is a long-lived breed, often living up to 16 years and beyond!

-However, one common health problem with the Chihuahua is overweight and obesity.
+One common health issue with the Chihuahua is obesit.
 One reason is overfeeding by their owners.
 Since chihuahuas are small, it is important to remember that they don't require so much food to fulfill their energy need!

-If you own a chihuahua, therefore, it is extremely important to brush his/her teeth daily to remove the plaque and tartar.
+If you own a chihuahua, it is extremely important to brush his/her teeth daily to remove the plaque and tartar.
 If you don't do that, gum disease (e.g. gingivitis) can develop, which can lead to premature tooth loss.